Chocolive24/Chocolive24.github.io/src/content/blog/rollback_game_post.md

     body.ApplyForce(val);
   }
 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+I've thus separated the input system from the game, allowing me to reuse the same FixedUpdate function no matter which frame is being simulated.
 In this way, during a rollback, the RollbackManager can set player inputs to old inputs without the PlayerManager having to worry about which input to read.

-PlayerManager
-ProjectileManager

-LocalGameManager

-frame tracy qui montre les différents system update

 ## Trace inputs and send them to the network